1924–25 NHL season

 The 1924–25 NHL season was the eighth season of the National Hockey League.
 The NHL added two teams this season, a second team in Montreal, the Montreal Maroons and the first U.S. team, the Boston Bruins.
-Six teams each played 30 games.
+Six teams played 30 games each.

 The NHL regular-season champion Hamilton Tigers did not participate in the playoffs, as their players demanded to their owner, Percy Thompson, that they would not participate in the NHL championship series unless they received an additional $200 each for the extra six games played that year.
 Under their contracts, the Tigers players were to receive the same amount of money no matter how many games they played from December 1, 1924, to March 31, 1925 (even though the season started on November 29, 1924).
 NHL President Frank Calder was not amused, stating that the players would be fined or suspended if they did not play in the final series, but the players stated that they would rather retire than advantage be taken of them.
 The day of the final game of the Semi-Final, Tiger Shorty Green met with Calder to try to reach an agreement, but to no avail.
 The players were all suspended and fined $200 each, therefore eliminating themselves from the playoffs.

 Because of the suspension, the semi-final playoff series between Montreal and Toronto became the NHL championship series.
 The Montreal Canadiens won the series and faced off against the Victoria Cougars of the Western Canada Hockey League (WCHL) for the Stanley Cup.
 Victoria won the series, the last non-NHL team to win the Cup.

 League business

 Prior to the start of this hockey season, the Pacific Coast Hockey Association folded and two of its teams, the Vancouver Maroons and Victoria Cougars, joined the Western Canada Hockey League.
 This meant that after three seasons of having three leagues compete for the Stanley Cup, there were once again only two.

 At the November 1924 NHL meeting, the NHL approved two new franchises, including its first franchise in the United States of America.
 Charles Adams of Boston was granted a franchise.
 The NHL also granted a second franchise for Montreal to James Strachan and Donat Raymond.
 Applications from New York City, Pittsburgh and Philadelphia were shelved.

+In January 1925, Tommy Gorman and Ted Dey sold their interests in the Ottawa Senators to T. Franklin Ahearn.
+Ahearn then hired amateur hockey executive, Dave Gill, to be secretary-treasurer (general manager) of the team.

 A new trophy was added for the 1924–25 NHL season.
 The original Lady Byng Trophy was donated by Lady Byng, wife of Governor General Viscount Byng of Vimy, to be handed out to the player who showed the best sportsmanship and gentlemanly conduct combined with performance in play.
 She presented it to Frank Nighbor of the Ottawa Senators.